This Day In Writing History

 Taking refuge at an all-night diner, they meet the owner, her young waitress, and the local sheriff.
 Elements of comedy, drama, and romance come together as the characters get to know each other.
 Bus Stop would be adapted as a feature film and a TV series.

 The Dark at the Top of the Stairs was a full length version of Inge's one-act debut play, Farther Off from Heaven.
-In it, the main character, Rubin Flood, must deal with the recent loss of his job and a resentful wife who denies him affection, thinking he's just being stingy when he wants to conserve their money.
+In it, the main character, Rubin Flood, must deal with the recent loss of his job and a resentful wife who denies him affection.

 He must also deal with a shy teenage daughter preparing for her first dance, and a preteen son who would rather hide behind his mother's apron strings than deal with bullies.
 When Rubin turns to his female friend Mavis Pruitt for comfort and understanding, he unwittingly sparks rumors that they're having an affair.